-Yesterday, in Volunteering Abroad: 10 Things to Know Before You Go we discussed everything you should think about before you sign up.
+In Volunteering Abroad: 10 Things to Know Before You Go, we discussed everything you should think about before you sign up.
 With proper planning, it can be the experience of a lifetime.
 We offer some resources for volunteering abroad to help find a good program to ensure it is seamless, hassle-free and rewarding.

-Help Others.
-Whether you’re cleaning up a polluted river or volunteering in a medical clinic, they work you’re doing is making a difference.
+Help others.
+Whether you’re cleaning up a polluted river or volunteering in a medical clinic, the work you’re doing is making a difference.
 The people you’re helping will be incredibly grateful.
-And it will make you feel good, too.
+It will make you feel good too.

-Get Up Close and Personal With a Culture.
+Get up close and personal with a culture.
 There’s no better way to experience a culture than by living in it.
-You’ll see parts of the culture you’d easily miss living in a hostel, especially if you’re living with a host family.
+You’ll see parts of the culture and country you’d easily miss living in a hostel, especially if you’re living with a host family.
 Plus, you’ll get to try new foods.

-Learn a Language.
+Learn a language.
 The best way to practice a language is to be immersed in it.
-When the people you’re working with are counting on you to communicate and you’re listening to another language being spoken for hours every day, you’ll become proficient before you know it.
+When the people you’re working with are counting on you to communicate, and you’re listening to another language being spoken for hours every day, you’ll become more proficient than you would believe.
 And you won’t even have to pay for language classes.

-Learn a Trade.
-You may not want to be an organic farmer now, but who knows what your dream will be in 10 or 15 years; you may decide to move to Massachusetts and start your own farm.
+Learn a trade.
+You may not want to be an organic farmer now, but who knows what your dream will be in 10 or 15 years?
+You may decide to start your own garden or even a farm.
 Even if you don’t, you’ll learn leadership, teamwork, and communication skills that will impress any prospective employer.

 Crossculturalsolutions.org: Offers volunteer programs in 12 countries, including Brazil, China, Costa Rica, Ghana, Guatemala, India, Morocco, Peru, Russia, South Africa, Tanzania and Thailand.